Broughton Hall Catholic High School - Sixth Form - Politics

 It is not necessary to have studied Politics at GCSE to undertake this A Level course.
 What is necessary is a lively, enquiring mind and willingness to work hard.
 It would suit students who enjoy reading, note making and essay writing, but it also involves plenty of lively discussion and debate.

 Students are encouraged to use a wide range of media to enhance their political knowledge and awareness.
 Above all, it is an 'alive', interesting subject which deals with topics and issues that receive daily coverage in all sections of the media.
+You will develop a strong understanding of decision-making both in the UK and US and critically evaluate their effectiveness and how this impacts current affairs.

 Prospects